muratk5n/thirdwave/en/README.md

-Hyrasia One, a subsidiary of Swedish-German company Svevind Energy Group, reached an investment agreement in Astana with the Kazakh government for the massive project.
+Hyrasia One, a subsidiary of Swedish-German company Svevind Energy Group, reached an investment agreement in Astana with the Kazakh government for the massive project"

 [[-]](https://balkangreenenergynews.com/eu-eyes-green-hydrogen-that-hyrasia-one-plans-to-produce-in-kazakh-steppes/)